kinnala/scikit-fem/README.md

 ### Unreleased

 - Removed: Python 3.7 support
+- Added: `Mesh.load` supports new keyword arguments `ignore_orientation=True` and `ignore_interior_facets=True` which
+  will both speed up the loading of larger three-dimensional meshes by ignoring facet orientation and all tags not on the boundary, respectively.
 - Fixed: `MeshTet` uniform refine was reindexing subdomains incorrectly

 ## [8.1.0] - 2023-06-16